marcinwiacek/pl1/project10_gen2/readme.md

 * physical segment address for mmu logical page n or 0 (not assigned)
 * address of next mmu segment

-Next MMU segments have the whole segment for the MMU:
+Next MMU segments use the whole memory segment just for the MMU:

 * mmu_segment_length (how many entries are initialited)
 * physical segment address for mmu logical page n+1 or 0 (not assigned)